 For all patients taking this drug:

-- If you have seizures, dizziness, or feel sleepy while using this drug, avoid driving and doing other tasks or actions that call for you to be alert.
-Talk with your doctor.
+- If your child has seizures, dizziness, or feels sleepy while using this drug, have your child avoid tasks or actions that call for alertness.
+Talk with the doctor.

 - This drug is not a cure for cytomegalovirus (CMV) infection.
-Stay under the care of your doctor.
+Be sure your child stays under the care of the doctor.

 - This drug is not a cure for herpes infections.
 Talk with the doctor.